AshimaM/torontoRestaurantRecommender/README.md

 Research shows that a proliferation of options does not imply a higher user satisfaction or an increase in business revenue.
 Creating a curated list of options for customers can lead to more business.
 Thus, the recommendation systems are highly important from a business perspective (see figure1).
 I was motivated to understand how these systems work.
 Moreover, I greatly enjoy food and trying new restaurants, so I wanted to build a recommendation system for Toronto-based restaurants.
 I used machine learning techniques to build these systems.

+The repository contains the following files:
+* Exploratory Data Analysis - Explains the process of culling out the data and data cleaning
+* Content-based model - Code for building the recommendation system from a content-based approach
+* Collaborative filtering model - Code for building the recommendation system from a collaborative filtering approach

 ## **The dataset**
 I used the dataset released by Yelp, which is an online platform having information about various businesses and the ratings and reviews given by users.
 I had three different tables containing information on users, restaurants and reviews in json format.
 I combined these tables and culled out information on Toronto-based restaurants.
 Ultimately, I ended up with more than 5,400 restaurants, and more than 300,000 reviews and ratings given by 80,000+ users.
 These tables had metadata on the restaurants and the users.
 There were around 314 categories of the restaurants, with nightlife, bar and cafes being the leading categories.